It seems straightforward: people usually have the right-of-way over motor vehicles.

 - Whenever any vehicle is stopped at a marked crosswalk or at any unmarked crosswalk at an intersection to permit a pedestrian or bicycle to cross the roadway, the driver of any other vehicle approaching from the rear shall not overtake and pass such stopped vehicle.
 See RCW 46.61.235.

-What if a pedestrian crosses the street outside of an intersection?
+Q. What if a person crosses the street outside of an intersection?

 In short, don’t hit people with your car.
 Honk the horn if a pedestrian doesn’t see you.